ROBelgium/MSNoise/doc/installation.rst

 Installation
 ******************************

-MSNoise is a python package that uses a database (sqlite or MySQL) for storing station and files metadata together with jobs.
+MSNoise is a python package that uses a database (sqlite, MySQL/MariaDB or Postgresql) for storing station and files metadata together with jobs.
 When installed, it provides a top level command ``msnoise`` in the console.